celeryclub/PHD/README.md

 ## Environment variables

-Environment variables can be set with `SetEnv` in the root-level `.htaccess` file.
+Environment variables can be set with `putenv` in a root-level PHP file named `environment.php`.
 An example variable is provided.
-After setting the values, all requests will be rewritten to the `deploy` directory.
+Make sure to configure your domain to use `myproject.com/deploy` as its web root.

-**TIP:** If you're using a web framework such as [Slim](http://www.slimframework.com/) or [Laravel](http://laravel.com/), try rewriting to `deploy/public` instead.
-An alternate rewrite rule is provided.
+**TIP:** If you're using a web framework such as [Slim](http://www.slimframework.com/) or [Laravel](http://laravel.com/), use `myproject.com/deploy/public` as the web root instead.

 ## Deploying with Git